Abrasive belts

 Grease sticks are very common in the polishing trades for improving finish and reducing loading.
 The grease stick reduces scratch depth, especially on fresh belts, by filling the space between the grains.
 Additionally, grease sticks reduce loading by inhibiting soft metals such as aluminum from sticking directly to the belt.
 Once the belt becomes loaded, it can be cleaned with solvent.
 Finally, grease sticks can reduce heat, which improves belt life and finish.

 The composition of a grease stick is usually fat or wax packed into a cardboard tube and applied directly to the moving belt.
-It is important to put only a light coating of great on the belt because too heavy a concentration will simply smear and cause clean-up problems.
+A light coating of grease on the belt is required because too heavy a concentration will simply smear and cause clean-up problems.

-The abrasive manufacturers may also add a dry lubricant to the coated abrasive material during manufacture.
-The added lubricant is either top-coated onto the finished product or is mixed into the resin bonding.
-These lubricants are particularly useful for stainless steel and high-performance alloys although they are also used on aluminum and brass polishing.
+The abrasive manufacturers may also add a dry lubricant to the coated abrasive material.
+The added lubricant can be added as a top-coat onto the finished product or mixed into the resin bonding.
+These lubricants are useful for stainless steel and high-performance alloys.
+They are also used on aluminum and brass polishing.

 Non-metal Application Guide

-• Thermo-setting plastics do not soften when heated, such as phenolics, epoxys, polyesters, poly carbonates and melamines.
+- Thermo-setting plastics do not soften when heated, such as phenolics, epoxies, polyesters, polycarbonates and melamines.
 This includes solid surface plastics such as DuPont Corian.
 These can be sanded wet or dry.

 *These recommendations are general guidelines only.
 Many variables influence abrasive applications.